stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

 <p style="font-family:TrixieHDOT-Heavy"> What are the key moments in the text?
-These will no doubt include moments where key arguments are made; however, it may also just include certain terms, turns of phrase, or memorable language that seems to invite quotation in our own writing.
-Imagine that you are stripping the argument for parts so that you can use them for something you are building.
-What are the essential, necessary items that you need to extract?</p>
+These moments will no doubt include the central claims and arguments of the text; however, it may also just include certain terms, turns of phrase, or memorable language that seems to invite memorialization in our own writing.
+Imagine that you are stripping the text for parts so that you can use them for something you are building.
+What are the essential, necessary items that you need to extract?
+We might imagine a similar operation for various artforms, like a film.</p>

 ---